int91/int91/README.md

 #### Close-Source Projects

 - Welcome Gods, to Invictus.
 Invictus is a turn-based competitive multiplayer game.
 Pick your specialist, weapons, armors, and items.
-Fight your opponent through a rigorous turn-based combat system designed from the ground up to be a game of mentality.
+Fight your opponent through a rigorous turn-based combat system designed from the ground up to test your mind and punish any wrong move.
 May the better God win.
 - The "True-Skill" ranking system is a visible elo system designed to reward good performance as well as punish bad performance.
 This system uses every trackable statistic to determine your "True-Skill".
 Winning and Losing will no longer be the absolute game ender for ranked play.

 I'm making my projects under the studio name (Not an actual studio, just a psuedonym for development.